btimby/sphinx-haystack/README.md

             # rt_attr_string                = author
     }

 Sphinx is different than other haystack backends as it allows multiple "full text" columns.
 You can do full text searches against any (or all) of these columns.
 You can do additional filtering on other "attributes" which are non-indexed columns.

+Additionally, Sphinx requires that you provide a unique ID for each document.
+One is NOT generated for you by Sphinx, and it is required to be unique.
+This ID must also be reproducable, since if you later update a document, you will need to reference it using the same ID that it was created with.

+Sphinx-haystack handles this by using a Document model.
+By default, each indexed document will result in the creation of a Document instance.
+This instance will lend it's pk as the unique document ID Sphinx requires.
+In addition, this model is used as the instead of the default haystack.model.SearchResult class.
+It emulates it's behavior.

+The Document class uses a GenericForeignKey to reference the indexed object.
+This adds overhead but is the only way to guarantee a unique docuemnt ID when indexing multiple models into the same Sphinx index.